When you Publish a Content item, it is given a Location ID and placed in the Content tree. It is then immediately available to the visitor.

 Publishing vs. saving¶

-In contrast with publishing, choosing Save does not immediately publish the Content item.
+Choosing Save does not immediately publish the Content item.
 Instead, it will save the new version of the content as a Draft.
-You can then keep on editing the same content and save it when needed and the draft will be amended.
+You can then keep on editing the same content and save it again when needed.
 You can then leave the editor by using the X icon in the upper right corner.

 Once you leave the editor after saving your draft, you can return to it whenever you come back to editing the Content item.
 When you select Edit in a Content item that has one or more open drafts, you will be asked which draft you want to continue working on.
 You will also have the option to create a new Draft based on the currently published version.
 Note that you cannot edit an unpublished draft created by another user, but you can create a new draft based on a published version, regardless of who their author was.

-The review Workflow in eZ Enterprise is handled by a functionality called Flex Workflow.
-Flex Workflow operates on drafts of Content items.
+The review Workflow in eZ Enterprise operates on drafts of Content items.

-After creating a new Content item or making changes to it, do not publish it, but instead activate Send for Review in the menu and select a user.
-This user will then be notified of your request and will be able to view your draft.
-Then they can introduce their own modifications, creating a new draft, or leave your draft as it is.
+When working on a Content item draft, do not publish it, but instead click Send for review in the menu and select a user.
+This user will be notified of your request and will be able to view your draft.
+Then they can introduce their own modifications and create a new draft, or leave your draft as it is.
 Finally, they can publish the latest draft (yours or their own) or send it on to another reviewer.

 Reviewing a draft¶